coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/ns-cloner-site-copier/readme.txt

 2. All new Add-on manager

 == Changelog ==

+= 3.0.5.7 =
+* Added new feature to save default site template for re-use in cloning every time

+= 3.0.5.6 =
+* Update to prevent kint classes from causing fatal error when autoloaded by another plugin or tool

+= 3.0.5.5 =
+* Update to work around WP version changes that prevent site names with dashes in the wpmu_validate_blog_signup() check

 = 3.0.5.4 =
 * Fixed issue with latest version of WP where a test validation site name containing only numbers is no longer valid